climate-tech-handbook/climate-tech-handbook/docs/solution-forest-protection.md

 * Necessity for clear **economic incentives** for corporate participation.
 * **Science-based protection strategies** are essential.
 * The approach must be **adaptable** to changing climatic conditions.
-* Front runners in this area include the **World Wildlife Fund, Greenpeace, and the Rainforest Alliance**.

 ## Challenges Ahead